Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Craftsmanship and Folk Culture at the Sanshu Asuke Yashiki Museum

 At this folk culture museum located in the Korankei Valley, you have the opportunity to learn about different aspects of crafts that were part of life in the mountains.
-At the reconstructed Asuke Mansion, a large property of a wealthy farming family you can learn about and even try your own hands at 10 different handicrafts including charcoal brazier cooking, traditional paper making, and weaving.
+At the reconstructed Asuke Mansion, a large property previously owned by a wealthy farming family, you can learn about and even try your own hands at 10 different handicrafts including charcoal brazier cooking, traditional paper making, and weaving.

 Sanshu Asuke Yashiki Museum (三州足助屋敷)